Companies are defined by their reputations. It can take years to build your brand and only minutes for it to come crashing down.

 Hemus concludes: “Evidence is piling up that swift and decisive action is the best way of preserving reputation and business value in the event of a serious accident.
 Only organisations which have taken the time to plan for crisis events, build a crisis resistant culture and possess an individual with the qualities to succeed as a crisis management leader will prevail”.

 In summary, it is clear a workplace accident can have significant negative impact on your business.
 A robust health and safety management system with effective risk control measures will help reduce the likelihood of accidents.
 Prevention is always better than cure.
-However, being prepared for the aftermath of an accident, knowing your rights in event of enforcement action and planning for crisis management will help put your business one step ahead.
+However, being prepared for the aftermath of an accident, knowing your rights in the event of enforcement action and planning for crisis management will help put your business one step ahead.